History of AJ Lee in Timeline

 March 2007: Enrolls in Wrestling School

-In March 2007, Mendez enrolled in a wrestling school near her home and began training with Jay Lethal.
+In March 2007, April Jeanette Mendez enrolled in a wrestling school close to her home, where she was trained by Jay Lethal.

 2007: Professional Wrestling Career Begins

-In 2007, Mendez began her professional wrestling career in the independent circuit in New Jersey.
+In 2007, April Jeanette Mendez began her professional wrestling career in New Jersey's independent circuit.

 October 2008: Joins Women Superstars Uncensored (WSU)

-In October 2008, she joined the New Jersey-based promotion Women Superstars Uncensored (WSU).
+In October 2008, Miss April (AJ Lee) joined the New Jersey-based promotion Women Superstars Uncensored (WSU).

-In February 2009, Miss April and Brooke Carter won the WSU Tag Team Championship.
+In February 2009, Miss April and Brooke Carter captured the WSU Tag Team Championship.

 2009: Signs with WWE

-In 2009, Mendez signed with World Wrestling Entertainment (WWE) and spent two years in Florida Championship Wrestling (FCW), their developmental branch.
+In 2009, Mendez signed with WWE and spent two years in its developmental branch, Florida Championship Wrestling.

 In February 2010, AJ Lee defeated Serena Mancini to win the Queen of FCW title.